What Is Acid Reflux (GERD)?

 Chickpeas are high in fibre and protein with low fat content.
 They do not trigger acid reflux and their fibre content supports healthy digestion.

-Foods to Watch AMBER
+Foods to Watch with GERD (AMBER-Rated)

 These foods aren't automatic triggers, but they can cause problems depending on preparation, portion size, or individual sensitivity.